GovReady/continuous-ato-kit/README.md

 In Jenkins, go to the top level of Jenkins, and then to the Credentials page.

 Click on a credential scope, such as the global scope.

-Add two `Secret Text` credentials.
-The first looks like:
+Click on “Add credentials”.
+Change “Kind” to “Secret text”.
+For the “Secret”, paste the GovReady-Q Unix Server API URL.
+For “ID”, enter `govready_q_api_url`.
+And click “OK”.

 ![](jenkins-credentials-2.png)

-Set the `govready_q_api_url` and `govready_q_api_key` credentials to the URL and API key retreived when setting up the Compliance Server in the previous steps.
+Add a second “Secret text” credential in the same manner where the “Secret” is the GovReady-Q API Key and the “ID” is `govready_q_api_key`.

 Once the credentials have been set, they will look like this: